jkobject/jkobject.github.io/_pages/review-of-papers.md

 ## Transcription Factors Activate Genes through the Phase-Separation Capacity of Their Activation Domains-- Ann Boija, Isaac A. Klein, Benjamin R. Sabari, Young's lab

 Here is presented a work showing how the TF/Co-activator transcriptional condensate is organized and composed.
 This allows for a precise experimental definition of this condensate and its interaction in ESCs and shows how this could explain the MLL TFtoANY fusion proteins by the reliation of this condensate on proteins disordered regions which promotes this low level interaction between one another and the formation of condensate between TFsxCoact

+## A Blueprint for Advancing Genetics-Based Cancer Therapy -- Bill Sellers

+What is the problem of the drugability gap (what we now as oncogenic and what we can drug).
+How to do a "Human Cancer Genome"?
+Work on the understanding and targeting of resistance (by attacking the pathways in multiple locations).
+How to better use disease models (by high number of them and better model like GEM).
+And how that might translate to other diseases.

+## Genome-wide somatic variant calling

+## Predicting effects of noncoding variants with deep learning–based sequence model